-- ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2019
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR

-Commission File Number 000-55450

-(Exact name of Registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of Incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-4880 Havana Street Suite 201

-Denver, Colorado 80239

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name on each exchange on which registered None None None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, \$0.001 par value per share

-(Title of class)

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🗵

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \boxtimes Emerging growth company \boxtimes Accelerated filer \Box Smaller reporting company \boxtimes

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the voting and non-voting stock (Common Stock) held by non-affiliates of the Registrant as of the close of business on June 30, 2019 was approximately \$71.6 million based upon the closing sale price of the common stock on OTC Markets, Inc. on that date.

-The number of shares outstanding of the Registrant's \$0.001 par value common stock as of the close of business on March 20, 2020 was 39,952,628.
+TRANSITION REPORT UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition period from to Commission File Number 000-55450 MEDICINE MAN TECHNOLOGIES, INC. (Exact name of Registrant as specified in its charter) Nevada (State or other jurisdiction of Incorporation or organization) (I.R.S.
+I 46-5289499 Employer Identification No.) 4880 Havana Street Suite 201 Denver, Colorado 80239 (Address of principal executive offices) (F (303) 371-0387 Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name on each exchange on which registered None None None Sect urities registered pursuant to Section 12(g) of the A ct: Common Stock, \$0.001 par value per share (Title of class) Indic ate by check mark if the Registrant is a well-kno wn seasoned issuer, as defined in Rule 405 of the S Securities Act.
+Yes □ No ⊠ Indic ate by check mark if the Registrant is not require ed to file reports pursuant to Section 13 or Section 1 15(d) of the Securities Act.
+Yes \square No \boxtimes prece is filed all reports required to be filed by Section 1 the Registrant was required to file such reports), a Regu ubmitted electronically every Interactive Data File e preceding 12 months (or for such shorter period emerg arge accelerated filer, an accelerated filer, a non-ac "large accelerated filer," "accelerated filer," "sm Non- accelerated filer □ accelerated filer ⊠ ging growth company ⊠ Accelerated filer \square Smaller reporting company y ⊠ ark if the Registrant has elected not to use the extersuant to Section 13(a) of the Exchange Act. \Box ended transition period for complying with any new Indic ate by check mark whether the Registrant is a sh ell company (as defined in Rule 12b-2 of the Excha ange Act).
+Yes □ No ⊠ ring stock (Common Stock) held by non-affiliates on the closing sale price of the common stock on OT The n umber of shares outstanding of the Registrant's \$0.001 par value common stock as of the close of t ousiness on March 20, 2020 was 39,952,628.